Health libraryBack to health library

 It may be difficult to distinguish from normal dieting at first, but over time eating disorders tend to develop telltale signs.

-In general, says the National Eating Disorders Association, you should be concerned if someone's actions and attitudes show that weight loss, dieting and control of food are becoming main concerns, or if the person is withdrawing from friends and activities that he or she used to enjoy.
+In general, says the National Eating Disorders Association (NEDA), you should be concerned if someone's actions and attitudes show that weight loss, dieting and control of food are becoming main concerns, or if the person is withdrawing from friends and activities that he or she used to enjoy.

 Eating disorders can also have more specific symptoms.
-The symptoms of anorexia can include:
+According to NEDA, the National Association of Anorexia Nervosa and Associated Disorders, and the Academy of Nutrition and Dietetics, the symptoms of anorexia can include:

 - Dieting continuously.